Gear, Hunting, Travel Tips

 Hunting in the brutally cold weather of the Arctic is both a mental and physical challenge to keep after it day after day.
-However, much of the grind simply comes down to having the right gear, and your ability to handle hunting in the cold weather.
+However, much of the grind simply comes down to having the right Arctic hunting gear, and your ability to handle being out in the cold weather.
 Here’s a look at some of the best gear for Arctic hunting be it for muskox, polar bear or walrus.

-*Rental of down filled parka, bib overalls, mitts and boots is available from our Arctic outfitter.
-We highly recommend that you take advantage of their rental gear.
+Please discuss your clothing choices with the outfitter prior to your hunt for more information, as these suggestions can vary slightly based on where and what you’ll be hunting. *Rental of down filled parka, bib overalls, mitts and boots is available from our Arctic outfitter in Nunavut, and we highly recommend that you take advantage of their Rental Gear Package.

 Arctic Footwear

 - Two (2) pair of thin liner socks.
-(Personal Preference)
+Personal preference, but we like the Kenetrek Ultimate Liner Sock.

 - Optional: Camp shoes such as Crocs